Be intentional in how you celebrate the holidays this year by creating a Thanksgiving itinerary full of fun family activities!

 3. Do a few gratitude activities

-Focus on what the Bible teaches us about what we have to be thankful for with these gratitude activities:
+Focus on what the Bible teaches us about what we have to be thankful for with the October and November gratitude activities in my Holiday Activities for Christian Families printable pack:

 4. Set out a few snack trays